 Amid this sweet love story, zany subplots abound.
 A nosy police inspector (Dort Clark) believes Susanswerphone is a front for an escort service and puts Ella under surveillance; Sue's gambler boyfriend Otto (Eddie Foy, Jr.) devises a secret bookmaking scheme that puts Susanswerphone in jeopardy; and when Ella helps a couple of other quirky clients (a dentist [Bernie West] who composes songs on an air hose and an out-of-work actor [Frank Gorshin, best known as The Riddler in the campy 'Batman' TV series] who continually channels Marlon Brando), more complications ensue.
 Yet Comden and Green tightly weave all these disparate threads into their story, making 'Bells Are Ringing' not only a delightful musical, but also an exhilarating romp.

 And the wonderful songs are eminently hummable.
 Holliday may not possess the powerhouse pipes of that other legendary Judy - Garland - but her sincere, unassuming style is equally captivating.
 (Her final number, 'I'm Going Back,' is a bona fide showstopper.)
 Before 'Bells Are Ringing,' I was only familiar with Holliday's work as a comedienne in such classics as 'Born Yesterday' (for which she won a Best Actress Oscar) and 'It Should Happen to You,' but she proves here she's a more than capable musical performer able to sing, dance, and clown to perfection.
-Though she broadly plays some of the comedy (provoking a few belly laughs), Holliday is always 100% genuine, and she holds us in the palm of her hand throughout the film.
-Of course, knowing this was her final movie, knowing she was already ill during shooting adds a bittersweet note to her performance, but it never dulls the joy she spreads.
+Though she broadly plays some of the comedy (provoking a few belly laughs), Holliday is always 100% genuine and she holds us in the palm of her hand throughout the film.
+Of course, the knowledge that this was her final movie and she was already ill during shooting adds a bittersweet note to her performance, but it never dulls the joy she spreads.

 Martin, perfectly cast as the hard-drinking, womanizing leading man, is the personification of easygoing cool, and he and Holliday make a winning pair.
 Much like he played straight man to Jerry Lewis, Martin willingly cedes the spotlight to Holliday, but his velvet baritone - similar to that of Bing Crosby - glides through Styne's lilting melodies.
 Stapleton, who at times previews her iconic Edith Bunker character from the TV sitcom 'All in the Family' (which would premiere a decade later), brings additional verve to the proceedings, and Holliday's real-life beau, jazz musician Gerry Mulligan, shines in a terrific bit as Ella's blind date early in the film.